 People who have a portacaval shunt in their liver to treat high blood pressure may also have higher levels of ammonia.

 Levels that are lower than normal can mean that your kidneys aren't removing waste as they should.

 The test requires a blood sample, which is drawn through a needle from a vein in your arm.

 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

-Medications such as polymyxin B, diuretics, and methicillin can cause higher-than-normal results.
-Other medications, including tetracycline, lactulose, or neomycin, can cause results that are lower than normal.
+Medications such as polymyxin B, diuretics, valproic acid and methicillin can cause higher-than-normal results.
+Other medications, including tetracycline, lactulose, monoamine oxidase inhibitors, or neomycin, can cause results that are lower than normal.

-You should avoid exercising before this test, but no other preparation is needed.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+You should avoid exercising or smoking cigarettes before this test, but no other preparation is needed.
+Be sure your health care provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.